ievgennaida/animation-timeline-control/README.md

 ### Debug

-VSCode can be used to debug the component with the next extensions:
+VSCode is used as IDE.

+Recommended extensions:

+- markdownlint
-- Debugger for Chrome
+- ESLint
-- Live HTML PReviewer.
+- esbenp.prettier-vscode

-Also embedded chrome debugger can be used when demo page is running.
+Click 'debug start' and ensure that unminified version of the file is used.

+### Dev Dependencies

+Component has no production dependencies when built.
+To pack and transpile TypeScript Babel + Webpack is used.
+For the testing mocha and chai, as the assertion library are used.

 ### Build Tests